allouchear/gabedit/MacOS/README.md

 chmod u+x xBuildGabeditPort
 ./xBuildGabeditPort
 ```
-Please note that install : wget, mesa and gtk2 using port, download and install gtkglext and finally Gabedit.
+Please note, that install : wget, mesa and gtk2 using port, download and install gtkglext and finally Gabedit.
 After installation, you can remove tmpGabedit directory